 What is asthma?

-Asthma is a chronic inflammatory condition characterized by reversible or at least partially reversible constrictions of the bronchi in the lungs.
+Asthma is a chronic inflammatory condition affecting the lungs.
+It is characterized by reversible or at least partially reversible constrictions of the bronchi in the lungs.
 Bronchi are muscular tubes that carry air throughout the lungs, transporting it to and from smaller airway branches called bronchioles.

 With asthma, the walls of the bronchi are inflamed and swollen.
 This narrows the airway and makes it more difficult to breathe, resulting in wheezing, breathlessness, or coughing.
 Acute asthma attacks or episodes increase this effect by constricting bronchi muscles and producing excess amounts of mucus.
 The diameter of the bronchi may decrease to the point that very little air can travel in or out.
 This causes the affected person to cough and wheeze, feel tightness in their chest, and struggle to breathe.
 Although the cause is not clear, asthma attacks can occur at any time but are especially frequent at night and in the morning.
 Severe asthma attacks can be life-threatening, often requiring immediate medical attention.